-Thank you for visiting my recommerce boutique.
+Thank you for visiting my virtual vintage boutique.
+Items ship from a small town in Massachusetts, just outside of Providence, RI.
 Your inquiries & comments are always welcome.
-If you're looking for something very specific, I will be happy to check my inventory for you, just shoot me an email.
+If you're looking for something very specific, I will be happy to check my inventory for you.

 Founder/Owner The Red Velvet Shoe